buddhist-uni/buddhist-uni.github.io/_content/monographs/island_pasanno-amaro.md

 pages: 355
 ---

-A compendium of 'essence' teachings on _nibbāna_, as they appear in the Pāli Canon and in contemporary traditions.
+A compendium of 'essence' teachings on _nibbāna_ as they appear in the Pāli Canon and in contemporary traditions.

 Listen to the book read by Ajahn Amaro [here](https://amaravati.org/series/the-island/){:ga-event-value="1"}